Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 print(x.get[0, Coord]().x) # => 5
 ```

-The `@register_passable("trivial")` decorator tells Mojo that the type should be copyable and movable but that it has no user-defined logic for doing this.
-It also tells Mojo to prefer to pass the value in CPU registers (instead of normal memory), which can lead to efficiency benefits.
-Small values like Int, Float, and SIMD are passed directly in machine registers instead of through an extra indirection.
+The `@register_passable("trivial")` decorator is a variant of @register_passable for trivial types like like Int, Float, and SIMD.
+It indicates that the type is register passable, so the value is passed in CPU registers instead of through normal memory, which needs an extra indirection.
+But it also says that the value is be copyable and movable, although it has no user-defined copy/move/destroy logic.

 ## 11.3 - @parameter if
 `@parameter` if is an if statement that runs at compile-time.